tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-7.md

 ## V. Creating "object factories"
 What if we had a game that needed to have 50 cars driving around?
 Creating 50 object literals - `car1 = {...} ,car2 = {...}, car3 = {...}` would be both tedious and error prone.
-Instead, we can create a function to create these cars for us.
+Instead, we can write a function to create these cars for us.

 ### objects-3.html
 ```